 The therapeutic relationship can be a powerful tool for healing.
 It creates a private environment for processing painful emotions and gaining clarity regarding one’s values and goals.
-Dr. Montfort specializes in treating perinatal mood and anxiety disorders and related women's issues by utilizing an individualized approach to create a treatment plan specifically tailored to your needs.
+I specialize in treating perinatal mood and anxiety disorders and related women's issues by utilizing an individualized approach to create a treatment plan specifically tailored to your needs.
 Primary therapeutic approaches include Interpersonal Psychotherapy, Cognitive Behavioral Therapy, and Mindfulness-Based Therapies.

 Interpersonal Psychotherapy (IPT) focuses on the impact of one’s relationships on the experience of depression.
 We know that relationships can have a profound impact on our mood, and IPT aims to explore the ways in which relational patterns, new roles in our lives (particularly motherhood), and grief contribute to one’s current level of suffering.
 Through exploration of emotion and at-home practice assignments, you will gain an understanding of your emotions and learn new strategies to improve your relationships and your outlook.